 - Renewal Services

-Employees are assigned to departments in the Employee Import and if you need to update your departments or the employees assigned to them then you must update the Employee Import.
+Employees are assigned to departments in the Employee Import and if you need to update your departments or the employees who are assigned to them, then you must update the Employee Import.

 Your business will have project teams or ad-hoc teams and in SiQ these are called workplace groups.
 These groups can have employees from different teams allocated to them.

 Note: That if your departments are not set up with employees then you can create workplace groups (as ad-hoc teams), however, this is a slower set up and then you will need to maintain the workplace groups as your employee on-board and off-board from your business.
 We recommend that you set up the Employee Import with employees with assigned departments as this will save your time.

 The teams or project teams will have 1 employee to 1 seat arrangement, where:

 - the employee, in the team, is assigned to the seat - this is called fixed desk.

 - the team is allocated to the seats and any of the employees in the team can sit at any of the seats - this is called flexible desk.